Shoulder injuries happen easier than you might think and they can be painful!

 Usually, physical therapy, ibuprofen and steroid injections help patients recover and reduce the pain.

 Generally caused by overuse and age, the shoulder can be susceptible to osteoarthritis.
 The cartilage that lines the bones of the shoulder are worn out and the joints become inflamed.

 Rest, medication and cortisone shots are helpful.
 In some cases, surgery is needed to replace the shoulder joint.

-As a general rule, rest is the best medicine at first sign of shoulder pain.
+As a general rule, rest is the best medicine at the first sign of shoulder pain.
+You may also consider physical therapy exercises to help weakened areas.
 Consult your primary care physician or the Johnson Memorial Orthopedic and Sports Medicine Specialists if the pain persists and disrupts your quality of life.